mariusurbelis/websites/mariusurbelis/content/about.md

 slug = "about"
 +++

-I am a Software Engineer at NCR Corporation.
+I am a Software Engineer at Unity.

 [Photography](https://www.instagram.com/mariusurbelis/) and [videography](https://www.youtube.com/mariusurbelis) is something I have spent countless hours studying and practicing.
 I am currently working as a freelance videographer/live streaming specialist for DLR Media.